 How to Submit a Successful FOIA request

 Jasper Craven, who processed FOIA requests and analyzed documents while he worked at MuckRock, and is a prolific requester of public records, drafted this tip sheet on how to successfully extract public information from government agencies.
-He is currently interning at The Investigative Fund.
+He is a former intern of The Investigative Fund.

 Tools for Shining Light on Dark Money

 Lee Fang, a longtime Investigative Fund reporting fellow, joined David Sirota, senior investigations editor for the International Business Times and Maplight political reporter Andrew Perez to present a panel at the Investigative Reporters & Editors 2017 conference about the unreported donations and shadow interests influencing elections.

 Investigative Fund editor Esther Kaplan moderated this panel at the Investigative Reporters & Editors 2016 conference featuring Lee Fang, Investigative Fund reporter Kathryn Joyce, Investigative Fund senior editor Kelly Virella, Investigative Fund reporting fellow Seth Freed Wessler, and Investigative Fund reporter and Florida Center for Investigative Reporting executive director Trevor Aaronson.

 Our deputy editor, Sarah Blustain, has spent years in newsrooms reading unsolicited pitches and created these reflections on how to write an effective letter that busy editors might actually answer.